The National Weather Service estimates that 25 million lightning strikes occur in the U.S. annually, and many of these strikes damage homes.

 - Conductors: Aluminum or copper cables that interconnect the air terminals and the other system components.

 - Ground terminations: Metal rods driven into the earth to guide the lightning current to the ground.

-Whether you need a professionally designed and installed lightning protection system certainly depends on many factors, including where you live, says LPI.
+According to the LPI, whether you need a professionally designed and installed lightning protection system certainly depends on many factors, including where you live.
 For example, a homeowner in a lower-risk region like Alaska may need one less than a homeowner in Florida.

 Property and casualty insurers take lightning seriously.
 It has the power to tear through roofs, explode walls of brick and concrete, start fires and destroy valuable electronic components.

 Standard homeowners insurance covers homeowners for lightning-related losses.
 If you live in a lightning-prone region, you may be entitled to a home insurance discount if you install a lightning protection system.
 Lightning damage to your car is covered if you carry comprehensive your auto insurance.

 There’s no way to completely protect yourself and your home from lightning.
 However, by taking these steps, you can better protect your property and your family from getting hit by lightning.